sequelize/sequelize-typescript/README.md

 compile option, in some cases `SomeModel` is probably not defined(not undefined!) and would throw a `ReferenceError`.
 When putting `SomeModel` in a separate file, it would look like `__metadata("design:type", SomeModel_1.SomeModel)`, which does not throw an error.
+### Minification
+If you need to minify your code, you need to set `tableName` and `modelName` in the `DefineOptions` for `@Table` annotation. sequelize-typescript uses the class name as default name for `tableName` and `modelName`.
+When the code is minified the class name will no longer be the originally defined one (So that `class User` will become `class b` for example).